kaedroho/django-modelsearch/README.md

     </a>
 </p>

 Django ModelSearch allows you index Django models and search using the ORM.
-It supports PostgreSQL FTS, SQLite FTS5, and Elasticsearch.
+It supports PostgreSQL FTS, SQLite FTS5, and Elasticsearch (7.x and 8.x).

 Features: